-The Dollar Is Weaker, But That May Not Be A Bad Thing
+The Dollar Is Weaker, But That Might Not Be A Bad Thing

 The dollar is down nearly 10 percent since the beginning of the year.
-That's bad news if you're a tourist traveling to Europe but great news if your U.S. company sells goods overseas.
+That's bad news if you're a tourist traveling to Europe, but great news if your U.S. company sells goods overseas.

 The greenback's tumble against a basket of currencies reflects both positive and negative trends, analysts say.

-The biggest factor in dollar's decline is doubts among currency investors that the Trump administration will be able to put in place pro-growth policies, says Jens Nordvig, CEO of Exante Data, a financial advisory firm.
+The biggest factor in the dollar's decline is doubts among currency investors that the Trump administration will be able to put in place pro-growth policies, says Jens Nordvig, CEO of Exante Data, a financial advisory firm.

-"There was a lot of hope that we were going to get a big tax reform; there was a lot of hope that we we going to get fiscal expansion," in the form of government spending on infrastructure and consumer spending fueled by tax cuts, Nordvig says.
+"There was a lot of hope that we were going to get a big tax reform; there was a lot of hope that we were going to get fiscal expansion" in the form of government spending on infrastructure and consumer spending fueled by tax cuts, Nordvig says.

 The absence of those policies, he says, along with lower-than-expected inflation, has eased pressure on the Federal Reserve to raise interest rates.
 Rising U.S. rates would have put upward pressure on the dollar.